 3. It Is Not Safe For Pregnant Women

 Pregnant women should not consume feta cheese, especially if it is unpasteurized.
-Cheeses made with unpasteurized milk
+Cheeses made with unpasteurized milk may contain a bacterial strain called Listeria monocytogenes, which are generally found in soil and water.
+Since feta also contains a lot of moisture, it can contain other forms of bacteria as well.

 So, feta cheese has many health benefits and is safe for most people to eat.
 And it can be used in a variety of dishes ranging from appetizers to desserts.
 Just make sure to eat it in moderation and not to go overboard with it.